QuantLet/DMF/DMFtsmtpe/README.md

 Datafile : 'DMFtsmtpe.csv'

-Input: '2 files of same size with each 4 columns (year, huUnit, Expenses, Expenses relative to number of researcher)'
+Input: '2 files of same size with each 4 columns (year, Unit, Expenses, Expenses relative to number of researcher)'

 Output: 'Trellis graph of time series plots'
 ```